whily/notes/xps-archlinux.md

 Install `fortune-mod` and add `fortune` to the end of `~/.zshrc`.

+#### Chess

+Install following programs: `scid_vs_pc[A] stockfish-git[A] pychess`

+Download Syzygy tablebases, e.g. 5 piece tablebase from http://tablebase.lichess.ovh/tables/standard/3-4-5/

+To install lc0(https://github.com/LeelaChessZero/lc0), install `lc0-cudnn-git[A]` (of course make sure CUDNN is correctly installed for Nvidia graphics card), and install dependency `protobuf`.
+Download network from http://lczero.org/networks/.
+Then configure lc0 as UCI engine in programs like SCID, with parameter `--weights=/path/to/weights_xxx.pb.gz`.

 #### Programs

 One may refer to the [Arch Linux's list of applications](https://wiki.archlinux.org/index.php/List_of_Applications).